Photopharmacology: Azobenzenes

 Azobenzenes are a class of photoswitchable molecules and are used in photopharmalogical applications for their reversible photoisomerization, as described in the previous section.
 An example of a photoswitchable molecule that uses azobenzene is phototrexate.
 Phototrexate is an inhibitor of human dihydrofolate reductase and is an analogue of methotrexate, a chemotherapy agent.
 When in its photoactive cis form, phototrexate has been shown to be a potent antifolate and is relatively inactive when in the trans form.
 The azologization, or incorporation of azobenzene, of methotrexate allows for control of cytotoxic activity and is considered a step forward in developing targeted anticancer drugs with localized efficacy.

 Diarylethenes

 Diarylethene photoswitches have reversible cyclization and cycloreversion reactions that are photoinduced.
 They are a class of compounds that have aromatic functional groups bonded to each end of a carbon-carbon double bond.
 An example of this class of molecule that is used in photopharmacology is stilbene.
 Under the influence of light, stilbene switches between its two isomers (E and Z).

 Figure 4.
 Figure showing stilbene isomerizations under light from E to Z.

 Diarylethenes have been shown to have some advantages over the more researched azobenzenes switches, such as thermal irreversibility, high photoswitching efficiency, favorable cellular stability, and low toxicity.
 Diarylethenes have been shown to have promise in fields other than photopharmacology as well.
 These fields include optical data storage, optoelectronic devices, supramolecular self-assembly and anti-counterfeiting.

+Donor-acceptor Stenhouse adducts (DASAs)

+DASAs are a relatively new class of molecular photoswitches (invented in 2014) that unlike conventional compounds requiring UV light, are characterized by activation by visible and near-infrared light and negative photochromism.
+Negative or T-type photoswitches are colored in their stable state and become colorless (less absorbing) upon light irradiation, which allows photoisomerization to propagate deep in a material or tissue.
+Their complex mechanism of isomerization (cyclization from a linear, polar, colored form to a non-polar, colorless, closed-ring form) has been studied in detail.
+Their application to photopharmacology in aqueous solution has been explored recently.